xBaank/simpleJson/Readme.md

 val json = JsonReader.read(data, Charsets.UTF_32LE)
 ```

-You can also use the `to` methods to cast to a type which will return either the type or a json exception.
+You can also use the `to` methods to cast to a type which will return either the type or a JsonException.

 ```kotlin
 val json = JsonReader.read(data)
 val name = json["name"].toString()
 ```

-After reading, you can access the data using the `get` operator which will return either the value or a json exception.
+After reading, you can access the data using the `get` operator which will return either the corresponding JsonType or a JsonException.

 ```kotlin
 val json = """